-Ideas (3): A main idea is clear and is developed through relevant details: The main idea that "at least some time should be" required for graduation is developed through relevant details ("Not just the students would benefit, also, the community would....might learn people skills....become more independant and learn life skills").

-Organization (3): The writing is organized with effective use of varied transitions: The writing is organized effectively with an introductory paragraph, body paragraphs, and a concluding paragraph.
-There is also internal organization within paragraphs, and a variety of transitions are used throughout ("For example....It might also help...").

-Language Use (3): Language use contributes to clear and fluid writing: "It might also help them become more independent, depending on the volunteering they chose to do."

-Conventions (3): The writing generally demonstrates correct use of a variety of conventions.
+- Ideas (3): A main idea is clear and is developed through relevant details: The main idea that "at least some time should be" required for graduation is developed through relevant details ("Not just the students would benefit, also, the community would....might learn people skills....become more independant and learn life skills"). - Organization (3): The writing is organized with effective use of varied transitions: The writing is organized effectively with an introductory paragraph, body paragraphs, and a concluding paragraph.
+There is also internal organization within paragraphs, and a variety of transitions are used throughout ("For example....It might also help..."). - Language Use (3): Language use contributes to clear and fluid writing: "It might also help them become more independent, depending on the volunteering they chose to do." - Conventions (3): The writing generally demonstrates correct use of a variety of conventions.

+Day 1 | Page 17 2/2 might help them with that decision.
+If volunteered for a certain thing and really enjoyed it then they may want to choose career in that field.
+They may have done volupteering for something they thought they enjoy, but, they ended up not enjoying would it.
+That could save them a lot of money and time in the long run It might help them get a job.
+If they're applying applying for a job and they're resume of volunteer hais work are probably more likely to get the ob. stronalu bel volunteer work should be mandatory to graduate from highschool.
+I also stated many ways of how the student and community could benefit.
+Volunteer work is a positive thing in many ways.
-think all teens should ob when in high school one so you know Sou a job when 9000 opportunity experiance for teens to LOUNG. a experience because you will get to see what the worlds what having a jobs like, so when your an have/know the experience adult you will already working and Of course when you want a job you need a resume, but for volunteer you don't! think that it would be a huge change for some teens to get a job

-Theres plenty of jobs in the world

-Ideas (2): A main idea is evident and is somewhat developed through details, some of which may be irrelevant: The main idea that "teens should have a volunteer job when in high school" is only somewhat developed ("it's a good opportunity and experiance for teens to get a job while your still young").
+Day 1 Page 16 1/2 Essay think all teens should nove Volunteer ob when in high school one so you know ettor 400 ome teens Sau aetting a job when LOUL much think 0000 a opportunity and experiance for teens to det a job while Still uoung. a experiance because 5 you will get to see what the worlds like and what having a jobs like, so when your an have/know the experiance adult you will already working and with the world OF social being Of course when you want a job you need a resume, but for volunteer you don't! think that it would be a huge change for some teens to get a job Theres plenty of jobs in the world Level 2 (page 34) Ideas (2): A main idea is evident and is somewhat developed through details, some of which may be irrelevant: The main idea that "teens should have a volunteer job when in high school" is only somewhat developed ("it's a good opportunity and experiance for teens to get a job while your still young").
 The detail, "Theres plenty of jobs in the world that I'm sure would be happy getting a new partner at their job" is irrelevant and is not developed to support the main idea.
 Organization (2): The writing is somewhat organized with vague or mechanical transitions: Although there are some elements of organization, the repetition of "I think" and "I know" are mechanical transitions.
 Language Use (2): Language use contributes to vague or mechanical writing: "I think that it would be a huge change for some teens to get a job....that I'm sure would be happy getting a new partner at their job" illustrates vague language use.
 Conventions (2): Errors in conventions are noticeable, but communication is coherent: There are a few very basic convention errors throughout ("a effort....your....experiance....theres....when I'm old enough to").